Major Controversies Surrounding Joni Ernst: A Detailed Timeline

 In January 2020, Joni Ernst petitioned the U.S. Supreme Court to reconsider Roe v.
 Wade, the landmark ruling that found abortion bans are unconstitutional.

-In August 2020, Joni Ernst repeated a debunked conspiracy theory about inflated COVID-19 case numbers in Iowa, later walking back her statements.
+In August 2020, Joni Ernst repeated a debunked conspiracy theory about inflated COVID-19 case numbers in Iowa, later retracting her statements.

-At some point before 2023, Joni Ernst allegedly had a relationship with "the general who oversaw" the Air Force's "lobbying before Congress."
-In 2023 the Inspector General for the Air Force completed a report on that general's behavior.
-These relationships raised conflict of interest questions about Ernst, who was serving on the Armed Services Committee at the time.
+According to multiple sources, before the Inspector General for the Air Force completed a report on that general's behavior in 2023, Joni Ernst had a romantic relationship with "the general who oversaw" the Air Force's "lobbying before Congress", raising conflict of interest questions about Ernst, who was serving on the Armed Services Committee at the time.

-On May 30, 2025, Joni Ernst responded to a constituent's concern about potential deaths from Medicaid and SNAP cuts with the statement, "Well, we are all going to die.
+On May 30, 2025, at a town hall meeting, Joni Ernst responded to a constituent's concern about Medicaid and SNAP cuts by saying, "Well, we are all going to die.
 For heaven's sakes, folks".
-The comments led to backlash and Ernst issued an apology video.
+She later apologized in an Instagram video, explaining she assumed everyone understood mortality and encouraged embracing Jesus Christ.
+The incident was mocked by Senate Minority Leader Chuck Schumer.